sendgrid/sendgrid-python/USAGE.md

 **This endpoint allows you to retrieve the current credit balance for your account.**

-Your monthly credit allotment limits the number of emails you may send before incurring overage charges.
+Your monthly credit allotment limits the number of emails you may send before incurring coverage charges.
 For more information about credits and billing, please visit our [Classroom](https://sendgrid.com/docs/Classroom/Basics/Billing/billing_info_and_faqs.html).

 ### GET /user/credits